Better Drug Commercialization Strategies Powered by AI

 The pharma industry sees very few opportunities to commercialize a drug approved by the FDA, owing to the fact that only about 10% of clinical trials are successful.
 According to Tufts Center for the Study of Drug Development, the drug development process costs around $2-$3 billion.
 Moreover, it takes 10-12 years for a new drug to hit the market.1 Drug commercialization, therefore, is one of the most important stages in pharma, and the commercial success of a drug often depends on how well it is carried out.
 To ensure profitability of a drug, pharma companies often tap into the knowledge of field experts for insights on competitor drugs.
 Staying up to date with regulatory changes, competitor patents, and drugs currently in the market for the same indication can often be time-consuming.

-Innoplexus’s technology enables market research with 97% of publicly available life science data that is crawled, aggregated, analyzed, visualized, and made searchable using a proprietary life sciences ontology.
+Innoplexus’s technology enables market research with over 95% of publicly available life science data that is crawled, aggregated, analyzed, visualized, and made searchable using a proprietary life sciences ontology.
 Our interface is enhanced with features designed to meet the needs of those involved in commercial operations, as well as those in sales and marketing.

 Leveraging AI to improve drug commercialization